 Even if you have a college degree, you may have difficulty finding employment if you’ve been out of the workforce for years.
 Spousal support helps you maintain the same lifestyle you enjoyed while being married so you can recover financially.

-To prove eligibility for alimony, a divorce attorney will need to show evidence that the intended recipient is unable to pay for reasonable needs like shelter, utilities, and food.
-The intended recipient and their lawyer will also need to provide evidence that they're unable to support themselves through suitable employment due to child care responsibilities or other circumstances.
+To prove eligibility for alimony, a divorce attorney in Grand Rapids Mi will need to show evidence that the intended recipient is unable to pay for reasonable needs like shelter, utilities, and food.
+The intended recipient and their lawyer will also need to provide evidence that they’re unable to support themselves through suitable employment due to child care responsibilities or other circumstances.

-A job that pays minimum wage is often not enough to cover child care expenses, especially if your children aren't able to attend school full time yet.
-If this describes your situation, our divorce lawyer will make sure you get the alimony you need.
+A job that pays minimum wage is often not enough to cover child care expenses, especially if your children aren’t able to attend school full time yet.
+If this describes your situation, our top divorce lawyer Grand Rapids MI will make sure you get the alimony you need.

 If either ex-spouse has a change in circumstances, they can request the court to modify how much spousal support is awarded.
 For example, if alimony was awarded to your ex-spouse, the court would look at your ability to pay while still being able to support yourself.
 Likewise, the recipient may not need alimony after taking some classes to refresh their job skills.